webplatform/docs/dom/Window/postMessage/index.md

 |Code=window.addEventListener('message',function(e) {
     if (e.origin {{=}}{{=}} 'http://127.0.0.1') {
         if (e.data {{=}}{{=}} 'Hello World') {
-            // We can rely with this
+            // We can reply with this
             e.source.postMessage('Hello');
         } else {
             console.log(e);